 This HERDSA Guide highlights some of the key issues surrounding the use of e-assessment and provides examples and practical advice on how teachers might engage students in more interactive online tasks.
 It presents a realistic view of what is now possible through the use of computers and the Internet in higher education assessment.
 It specifically discusses the important relationship between learning, teaching and assessment, and presents a number of frameworks for aligning e-learning activities and e-assessment tasks.

-Professor Geoff Crisp is the Director of the Centre for Learning and Professional Development and Director of Online Education at the University of Adelaide.
-He completed his PhD in chemistry at the Australian National University in 1981.
-Geoff has been actively involved in online learning and e-assessment as an academic and has continued that involvement in his current position.
+Professor Geoff Crisp is the Dean Learning and Teaching at RMIT University.
+Geoff was an academic teacher and researcher in chemistry until 2002 and then moved into academic development and online education.
 The winner of a number of teaching awards, Geoff received an Australian Learning and Teaching Council Associate Fellowship in 2006 and National Teaching Fellowship in 2009 both of which focused on e-assessment.
-He was elected President of HERDSA in 2009.
+Geoff is a HERDSA Fellow and was President of HERDSA from 2009 to 2011.

 Academic Writing Retreats: A Facilitators Guide